 From there, we moved our monthly meeting location to its next home, the Second Floor of the Dallas Ginger Man Pub, from where we coordinated 3-4 fundraising events a year, on top of multiple volunteers and digital awareness campaigns, all while appreciating and supporting our local community by holding social functions and giving folks an opportunity to give back.
 It was here our membership hit a record of 50 voting members and over $15,000 raised for North Texas charities, with several committees established to aid in welcoming new members and developing social events to allow us to come together more as a community.

-Finally, in October of 2019, our growth in numbers moved us to our newest location, the Union in Oak Lawn.
+In October of 2019, our growth in numbers moved us to our newest location, the Union in Oak Lawn.
 It is here where we hold public meetings every month to discuss current initiatives, lessons learned, and conduct all of our major business.
 When the COVID-19 lockdowns began, we moved our meetings online and have since re-emerged and began 2023 in our newest meeting location, Alexandre’s, also in Oak Lawn.
 These meetings are public for a reason; anyone can see what we are about and know that even though we are a little different – we love our community and work hard to make it better each day.

 So hello from the VCD, how can we help?